 SHERMAN, TEXAS—The Austin College Department of Art and Art History is hosting the exhibit “Small Pleasures III” through May 2 in Dennis Gallery of Betsy Dennis Forster Art Studio Complex.
 The exhibit, on the first floor of Forster, is open Monday through Friday, 9 a.m. to 4 p.m. and is free and open to the public.

 The show is a cross sampling of artists represented by the Craighead-Green Gallery in Dallas, The William Campbell Gallery . . .
 More . . .

-This week I will discuss the interim charges recently issued to the House Committee on Business and Industry.
+This week I will discuss the interim charges recently issued to the House Committee on Economic and Small Business Development.
 Interim charges are the issues that the Speaker asks committees to study during the time between regular legislative sessions in order to make recommendations for legislation for the following legislative session.
 The charges are good indicators of what legislation the legislature will take up during the next session.
 Legislators rely on public input when crafting . . .
 More . . .